 - Worse, possible data loss

 When deciding whether or not to create an in-house data pipeline, it is essential to consider these drawbacks.
-Don’t get me wrong, there are numerous benefits towards having more control over where your data is flowing, and how you present it, but executing this process efficiently can be a challenge.
+Don’t get us wrong, there are numerous benefits towards having more control over where your data is flowing, and how you present it.
+But executing this process efficiently can be a challenge.

 Why is it hard to build data pipelines?